le-dat/learn-write-test-case/README.md

 # learn-write-test-case

+Create number function (isPrime, quadratic Equation)

 Create Array function (every, filter, forEach, map, reduce, some )

-Create isPrime function

-Review Promise function
+Review Promise ,callback, async await (why is use, how to use it)